waxing gibbous · 82% illum

 If people are genuinely getting better, you can point to something different in the work: a faster recovery after a mistake, a cleaner handoff, a decision record that matches what was said in the room.
 If nothing like that moves, calling it "development" is a story, not an outcome.

 We hold that line plainly.
 Satisfaction scores and happy anecdotes are easy; they mostly measure whether people liked us.
-We pick a handful of concrete behaviours per engagement and read them in real documents and workflows, not in a survey months later.
+We pick a handful of concrete behaviours per engagement and read them in how the work shows up: what ships, what gets recorded when stakes are high, how handoffs land, not in a survey months later.

-We write those behaviours into the work itself: decision logs, briefs, post-mortems.
-We re-read them on a fixed cadence.
+We look for those shifts in the work people already do (releases, client conversations, how incidents are handled) and add only light structure where it helps everyone see progress.
 Within six weeks of a change going live, something observable should move.
 If it does not, we change the intervention instead of arguing about adoption.

 "Anything you don't measure in the work itself, you will measure in a survey.
 Anything you measure in a survey, you are measuring your own popularity." from field note 03.1